“It Felt Like We Were Inside The Book, Not On Set” -

 I’m curious.
 What kind of relationship did you have with the book when it first came out fifteen years ago?

 You know, there are two ways of connecting with The Museum of Innocence.
 Or rather, with Kemal.
 Personally, I couldn’t put the book down.
 I was completely immersed in it, and I understood Kemal.
 I found a lot of myself in him, and in Füsun too.
 After finishing the book, I met up with the group of friends I had been reading it with, and we started talking about it.
 I remember being genuinely surprised.
 I thought, “Did I read a different book?”
 The other eight friends all felt differently.
 There was no shared opinion at all.
 Everyone had their own interpretation, and I remember that very clearly.
 Reading the novel again, fifteen years later, through this project, turned into a very interesting journey for me.
-Back then, it was a 32-year-old single person at the beginning of her life who was reading the book.
+Back then, she was a 32-year-old single person at the beginning of her life, reading the book.
 Now, it is a 50-year-old woman.

 There’s the moment when you first read the book, and then there’s now.
 Let me ask about both.
 What feeling did it leave you with?
 What stayed with you?